InteractivePlus/EasyCrossPlatform_src/README.md

 Influenced by <a href="http://reasoning.biz" target="_blank">Reasoning</a> Library, however, that library is no longer maintained since 2008<br />
 With less code, developers can develop more safe code preventing memory leaks and debug less.
 EasyCrossPlatform also brings noticeable performance while enabling developers to develop codes fast and secure.<br />
 ## Build
 This project is not even released with beta and it is still in its early stage of development.
-We are planning to build it with cmake, to generate static libraries that you can link.
+We are planning to build it with xmake, to generate static libraries that you can link.
+Currently, you can simply run xmake, to make the static library in the directory to get the static link library.